CTrain: Further underground infrastructure

 In addition to numerous tunnels to allow trains to pass under roadways, geographic features, and mainline railways, there are other notable underground portions of Calgary's CTrain system.

 Part of the system through downtown is planned to be transferred underground when needed to maintain reliable service.
 Given this, portions of the needed infrastructure have been built as adjacent and associated land was developed.
 As a result of this original plan, when the City of Calgary built a new Municipal Building, it built a short section of tunnel to connect the existing CPR tunnel to the future tunnel under 8th Avenue S. The turnoff to this station is visible in the tunnel on the Red Line entering downtown from the south, shortly before City Hall.
 However, after urban explorers discovered the tunnel and visited it during a transit strike, the city walled off the spur tunnel with concrete blocks.

 As the population of metropolitan Calgary increases and growing suburbs require new lines and extensions, the higher train volumes will exceed the ability of the downtown section along 7th Avenue S to accommodate them.
 To provide for long-term expansion, the city is reviewing its plans to put parts of the downtown section underground.
 The current plans allow the expanded Blue Line (Northeast/West) to use the existing 7th Avenue S surface infrastructure.
 The expanded Red Line (Northwest/South), now sharing 7th Avenue S with the Blue Line, will be relocated to a new tunnel dug beneath 8th Avenue S. The future Southeast/Downtown route will probably enter downtown through a shorter tunnel under one or more streets (candidates include 2nd Street W, 5th Street W, 6th Street W, 8th Avenue S, 10th Avenue S, 11th Avenue S, and 12th Avenue S).
 Although Calgary City Council commissioned a functional study for the downtown metro component of the CTrain system in November 2007, the city is unlikely to complete this expansion before 2017 unless additional funding is received from provincial or federal governments.
 The cost of bringing the potential underground leg under 8 Avenue South could be at least C$800 million, according to Calgary Transit's 30-year RouteAhead plan.

 Stations

 There are 45 stations in the CTrain system on 2 distinct lines.
-The typical station outside the downtown core allows for several methods of passenger arrival and departure.
+The typical station outside the downtown core allows for several passenger arrival and departure methods.
 Many CTrain passengers travel to and from suburban stations on feeder bus routes that wind their way through surrounding neighbourhoods.
 Another popular option is a park and ride lot, in which commuters drive or bike to a station by car or bicycle and then transfer to a CTrain to complete their journey.
 Alternatively, some CTrain passengers disembark at drop-off zones from vehicles travelling elsewhere; because commuters at the time of the system's opening were sometimes conveyed by their spouses, these zones were once branded as Kiss and Ride areas.